apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 : By default Oak uses older Lucene index implementation which does not supports property restrictions, index time aggregation etc. To make use of this feature set it to 2

+[maxFieldLength][OAK-2469]
+: Numbers of terms indexed per field.
+Defaults to 10000

 #### Indexing Rules